 Collaboration Policy.
-You may discuss your general high-level strategy with other students, but you may not share any written documents or code (this includes detailed pseudocode and concrete implementation details).
-You are not allowed to look at the code of any other student.
+For this assignment, you may work in groups of up to two.
+If you work in a group of two, both of you will receive the same grade on the assignment.
+Only one person in the group should submit the assignment on Gradescope and the submitter is responsible for listing all group members in Gradescope.
+You may discuss your general high-level strategy with other students, but you may not share any written documents or code (this includes pseudocode and concrete implementation details) with students outside your group.
+You are not allowed to look at the code of students outside your group.
 Please refer to the course website for the full description of the collaboration policy.
-You must include the computing IDs of all of your collaborators with your submission.